 AUC0-∞, must be estimated using the slope of the end-part of the plot of

 the natural logarithm of tracer concentration against time.
 This can be done e.g. using program

 software for pharmacokinetic analysis is not available.

 If blood sampling is not started right after i.v. injection, the plasma peak will be missed.
+This has traditionally been the case in (non-PET) PK studies and measurement of GFR.
 In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values.
-Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve, and biexponential decay model is then used to describe the plasma concentration as a function of time:
+Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve, and bi-exponential decay model is then used to describe the plasma concentration as a function of time:

 The total clearance of PET ligand after a single intravenous dose can be calculated as

 The unit of clearance depends on the unit of dose, but in principle the unit of radioactivity is cancelled out, and thus the unit of clearance will be volume/unit time.
 Both of the measures, patient dose and AUC0-∞, must be specified either as radioactivity (Bq, Ci) or as moles or mass (mol, g).
 The specific radioactivity (SA, mCi/µmol or MBq/µmol) can be used to radioactivity-mass conversion, if necessary.